polterguy/magic.data.common/README.md

 the initial step into _meta data traversal_ in Hyperlambda, things like this, which is impossible to achieve in traditional programming languages, becomes a commodity with Hyperlambda.

+> Hyperlambda understands Hyperlambda

 ## SQL injection attacks

 The project protects you automatically against SQL injection attacks, and protect values, and criteria, etc.
 But you should _not_ allow any potentially insecure clients to dynamically declare which columns to select, and/or field _names_ for your `where` clauses.
 It will only protect your _values_, and _not_ table names or column names against SQL injection attacks.

-Also, the project does not verify that the SQL is possible to execute towards your database, such as verifying that specified tables or columns actually exists.
+The project does *not* verify that your SQL is possible to execute towards your database, such as verifying that specified tables or columns actually exists.
 It does its best however, to verify that your Hyperlambda is structured correctly, and that it will create valid SQL - But you should *not assume* the SQL the project generates is valid, before you have tested it.

 ## Creating your own data adapter